TelloViz/Kingdom-Coinquest/README.md

 <h2 id="EquipmentCardHeader" align='center'><b><u>Equipment Cards (numbered suits)</u></b></h2>

 <p align='center'>
 These cards represent weapons and armor.
-The <a href="#QuartermasterHeader">Quartermaster</a> prepares these resources for use by your Peasant or Knight.
+The <a href="#QuartermasterHeader">Quartermaster</a> prepares these resources for use by your <a href="#PeasantSlotHeader">Peasant</a> or <a href="#KnightSlotHeader">Knight</a>.
 The value of the card influences its effect and preparation cost.
-Equip an Equipment Card to your Peasant to allow him to attack on a future play move.
-The Peasant can attack for the value indicated on the Equipment Card.
-Likewise, equip your Equipment Card to a Knight, to add that cards value in defense to your Knight.
-Use the Knight do defend your King.
+Equip an Equipment Card to your <a href="#PeasantSlotHeader">Peasant</a> to allow him to attack on a future play move.
+The <a href="#PeasantSlotHeader">Peasant</a> can attack for the value indicated on the Equipment Card.
+Likewise, equip your Equipment Card to a <a href="#KnightSlotHeader">Knight</a>, to add that cards value in defense to your <a href="#KnightSlotHeader">Knight</a>.
+Use the <a href="#KnightSlotHeader">Knight</a> do defend your King.
 More information can be found in the section on "Attack Play Move"

 <br/><b>Note:</b> <i>To unequip an Equipment Card, simply replace it with a different prepared Equipment Card.
 The equipment being replaced is then placed on the top of the Graveyard.
 This <strong>does not</strong> count as your <a href="#DiscardPhaseHeader">Discard Phase.</a></i>
 </p>